zorzlu/easy-bar-menu/docs/CUSTOMIZATION.md

 # Customization Guide

-Guide for customizing the look, feel, and behavior of ScomodoMenu.
+Guide for customizing the look, feel, and behavior of Easy Bar Menu.

 ---